Shirley Booth: Hazel

 I liked playing Hazel the first time I read one of the scripts, and I could see all the possibilities of the character—the comedy would take care of itself.
 My job was to give her heart.
 Hazel never bores me.
 Besides, she's my insurance policy.

 Over the course of its five-year run, Booth won two Primetime Emmy Awards for her work in the series and was nominated for a third.
 Booth is one of the few performers to win all three major entertainment awards (Oscar, Tony, Emmy).

 In 1965, NBC canceled the series.
 CBS picked up and retooled the series; Don DeFore (George Baxter) and Whitney Blake (Dorothy Baxter) were written out of the series, while Bobby Buntrock (Harold "Sport" Baxter) remained a cast member.
 Ray Fulmer was cast as Steve Baxter, the brother of DeFore's character George.
 Booth, who owned the rights to the series, hired Lynn Borden, a former Miss Arizona, as Steve's wife Barbara.
-Julia Benjamin was cast as Barbara and Steve's daughter, Susie.
-In the retooled version, George and Dorothy Baxter have moved to Baghdad leaving Harold to live with Steve and Barbara.
+Julia Benjamin was cast as Barbara and Steve's daughter Susie.
+In the retooled version, George and Dorothy Baxter have moved to Baghdad, leaving Harold to live with Steve and Barbara.
 Hazel remains on as the new Baxters' housekeeper.
-While ratings for the fifth season were still strong (Hazel ranked number 26 for the season), Booth decided to end the show due to health issues.
+While ratings for the fifth season were still strong (Hazel ranked number 26 for the season), Booth decided to end the show due to health problems.

 Later career and retirement

 Shortly after the end of Hazel, Booth appeared in the television production of The Glass Menagerie that aired on the anthology series CBS Playhouse.
 She won critical acclaim for her performance and was nominated for another Primetime Emmy Award.

 Booth's final Broadway appearances were in a revival of Noël Coward's play Hay Fever and the musical Look to the Lilies, both in 1970.
-In 1971, she returned to Chicago to star opposite Gig Young in a revival of Harvey at the Blackstone Theater.
+In 1971, she returned to Chicago to star with Gig Young in a revival of Harvey at the Blackstone Theater.
 In 1973, Booth returned to episodic television in the ABC series A Touch of Grace.
 The series was based on the British sitcom For the Love of Ada.
 A Touch of Grace was canceled after one season.

 In 1974, Booth provided the voice for the character of Mrs. Claus in the animated television special The Year Without a Santa Claus.
-It was Booth's final acting role after which she retired to her home in Cape Cod.
+It was Booth's final acting role after which she retired to her home in Cape Cod, Massachusetts.